Game of the Generals: Combatant roles of the pieces

-Note: The roles of the Sweepers and Probers can be interchanged in various ways, depending on the player's preference.
+Note: The roles of the Sweepers and Probers can be interchanged in various ways, depending on the player's tactical preference.
+For deception purposes, an experienced Generals player may make side comments or move individual pieces as if they were scared, passive, evasive, active, assertive, or aggressive in order to distract, deceive, deflect, entrap, ambush, or outsmart an opponent.

+Psychological tactics, but not including offensive or discourteous trash talk, are part of the face-to-face game.
+Most electronic or software versions of this game reduce or disregard this psychological element.

 Common strategies and tactics

-An experienced Generals player will have tried out and practiced a number of basic strategies.
+An experienced Generals player will have tried out and practiced a number of basic strategies, tactics, and maneuvers.
 Each strategy starts out with a particular distribution of strong or weaker pieces in the front line or rear areas, as well as in the left flank, center, or right flank.
 The most common strategies usually depend on clustering or distributing powerful pieces in different areas of the board.
-In the list below, the first four can be considered "basic" while the last four are relatively "advanced," depending on the player's experience level or creativity.
+In the list below, the first four can be considered "basic strategies" while the last four are relatively "advanced strategies," depending on the player's experience level or creativity.